 It was a war of invasion to further empower the central government and to reject state sovereignty, nullification of unconstitutional laws, and the states’ rights to secession.

-It was a war that would blur the lines and jurisdictions between sovereign states, that would indiscriminately sacrifice the founding principles etched into their compact, that would yield a form of unspeakable subjugation with enormous implications still grossly understated, conveniently overlooked and broadly misunderstood today.
+It was a war that would blur the lines and jurisdictions between sovereign states; that would indiscriminately sacrifice the founding principles etched into their compact; that would yield a form of unspeakable subjugation with enormous implications still grossly understated, conveniently overlooked and broadly misunderstood today.
+Ultimately, the War between the States would determine whether federalism, limited government and the Constitution would endure; it would set precedent for the further erosion of rights; and it would define the Union as we know it today, not as an assembly of states, but as one of the strongest powers on the face of the planet.

 In 1947, Confederate veteran Julius F. Howell corroborated this explanation in his recorded account of his wartime experiences, which he delivered to the Library of Congress at the age of 102: